 In ReCharge, select Customers at the top, then search for any customer.
 Click on a customer name and on the following screen hover over the link icon next to their name.
 Copy and paste the link into a different browser or in an Incognito window to see the customer-facing view.

-Customizing the storefront customer portal
+Customize the Storefront and Themes customer portal

 Customer portal controls